Ford Fairlane 500 Skyliner: Design

-Falling in Ford's Fairlane 500 range, the Skyliner Retractable was only the second car in history to be mass-produced with a retractable hardtop (following the 1938 |Peugeot 402 Eclipse Decapotable); the first to reach four and five-digit mass-production numbers, and the first series produced coupé convertible to feature a roof using two segments.
-At its introduction, the Skyliner was the only true hardtop convertible.
+Offering the Skyliner Retractable in Ford's Fairlane (500) range, Ford was only the second car-maker in history to produce retractable hardtops in series (following the 1930s Georges Paulin designed Peugeot 401, 402, and 601 "Eclipse Decapotable" models, converted by Carrosserie Pourtout coachbuilders); and the world's first to reach four- and five-digit mass-production numbers.
+Ford's design was also the first series produced coupé convertible featuring a roof using two segments, and during its production run, the Skyliner was the only hardtop convertible available.